smf541/PK-Group5/README.md

 # PK Model

-A repository containing our Python library for specifying, solving and visualising a pharmokinetic model.
+A repository containing our Python library for specifying, solving and visualising a pharmacokinetic model.

-#TODO: Write equations and describe how the pharmokinetic model works (based on project description).
+#TODO: Write equations and describe how the pharmacokinetic model works (based on project description).

 ## Using the PK Model library